 Behind the scenes, she helped mentor other artists and helped KC and the Sunshine Band and Gwen and George McRae get their “Miami sound” disco on.
 She wrote and co-wrote hits and won a Grammy for penning the song “Where is the Love.”

 She was an independent-minded woman and dissatisfied with the limitations of Epic Records.
 In 1985 she formed her own label, MsB, in Miami, which was unheard of at the time.
 She spent quite a bit of the rest of her career producing and co-writing with the likes of Gloria Estefan.

 Wright’s influence stretched far and wide, one can hear a little bit of Betty in Mary J Blige, DJ Khaled, and even Beyonce.
 Her music can be heard in the beats and samples of many songs and by lots of artists including Queen Bey.
-She worked with a surprising variety of artist over the years, including The Roots, Rick Ross, Angie Stone and Lil Wayne.
+She worked with a surprising variety of artists over the years, including The Roots, Rick Ross, Angie Stone, and Lil Wayne.

 Years ago, I got to hear Wright in concert in Miami and she introduced her song “Tonight is the Night” with the signature opening that is on the “Betty Wright Live” LP when she quoted her mother’s objections. “‘I like the music, you know, baby, the melody?
 It’s really nice, but I know you not gonna sing that song!'”

 Betty Wright sho could sang and she was from the hood of Miami Liberty City where mothers just didn’t play.

 She passed last week from cancer in her Miami home at the age of 66.

 Mel Reeves was the community editor at the Minnesota Spokesman-Recorder until he passed away on January 6, 2022.
 He had a long and storied history working at the MSR.

 Find more about Reeve’s life and legacy here: spokesman-recorder.com/category/remembering-mel-reeves.